VR51/host-flash/README.md

 The interactive set-up program lets you control the host file firewall rules installed by Host Flash™ and control the actions performed by Host Flash.

 You will not be able to access sites blocked by Host Flash™.
+The exception to this rule is that a VPN can be used to bypass the firewall.

 Run Host Flash™ regularly to keep your hosts file up-to-date with new bad hosts.